China policy change not seen as formula for food maker's growth

 New Zealand is the top dairy exporter to China, and its shipments of whole milk powder in the first five months of 2015 were down 65 percent, according to the USDA.

-Fonterra Cooperative Group Ltd (FCG.NZ), the world’s biggest dairy exporter, is based in New Zealand.
+Fonterra Cooperative Group Ltd, the world’s biggest dairy exporter, is based in New Zealand.

 Retail sales of baby food in China in 2011 totaled 68 billion yuan, or about $10.7 billion, with sales of baby milk formula accounting for about 90 percent of the value, the USDA said in a report last month, citing data from Euromonitor.